CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/Arib-std_b37_Captions_Extraction_and_Conversion/index.md

 ---
+id: Arib-std_b37_Captions_Extraction_and_Conversion
-title: ARIB STD B37 Captions Extraction and Conversion
+title: Arib-std b37 Captions Extraction and Conversion
 ---

 # Cambria FTC: ARIB STD B37 Captions Extraction in MXF and Conversion to WebVTT and Burning the Captions in Video